Make sure you also check out our Frequently Asked Questions Post as well!

 Homeschooling in Arizona is identified as “ARS §15-802 G 2.
 Homeschool means a nonpublic school conducted primarily by the parent, guardian or other person who has custody of the child or nonpublic instruction provided in the child’s home.”

 Tax monies are not used for homeschool, nor can you get a credit for your taxes.
-However, there are Homeschool Education Savings Accounts that some homeschoolers may qualify for.
+However, there are Homeschool Empowerment Scholarpship Accounts that some homeschoolers may qualify for.
 I am not well versed in this, so I suggest going to the linked site for more information

 What is a Co-Op?